rajatgarg149/Data-Science-Python-Coursera-MICHIGAN-/Applied Text Mining/README.md

 # Applied Social Network Analysis in Python

-The course start with the basics of [NetworkX](https://networkx.github.io/) package dealing with different network classes and node and edge attributes.
-In the week 2, course digs deeper and analyse the internal network connections of companies which is further extended to exploring different network metrics in week 3.
-The week 3 focuses on learning network influencing measures and concepts of network centralization.
-Here, it deals with metrics like degree centrality, betweenness centrality, page rank, hub authority score, etc.
+The course start with the basic text manipulations and learn to write regular expressions and search textual patterns in given the document.
+In the week 2, the learning of different textual distance metrics helps in building spelling recommender system.
+The week 3 focuses on application of machine learning algorithms on text data to segregate spam messages.

-Finally, course ended with a project on company email network where the predictions are drawn using all the measures listed above and the knowledge of networkx library.
+Finally, course ended with a project on topic modelling where the topics are extracted using [gensim's](https://radimrehurek.com/gensim/) LDA model from a group of news data with separating the sparse clusters of news into different distributions of words, which are basically topics.

+The use of [nltk](https://www.nltk.org/) library is the main learning of this course.
+IN this course, many different textual concepts including POS tagging, synset similarity, textual distances, topic modelling are learnt and applied.